Investigation to Remediation

 Residential Development, Victoria, BC

 Working with rock blasting companies, we can then alter drill patterns to create boulders for subbase fills and walls, or smaller aggregate for trench backfill and subbase gravels.
 Further processing by a rock crusher can produce smaller aggregate for road base and bedding.
-By modeling the site and understanding the earthworks mass balance, the Islander team can significantly reduce overall project costs.
+By modelling the site and understanding the earthworks mass balance, the Islander team can significantly reduce overall project costs.

 Mixed Use Residential / Commercial Development (Insert picture of Tillicum / Burnside project

-On this mixed use Part 3 building code project, Islander worked with a multi-discipline team of design consultants, including but not limited to, Architect, Structural Engineer, Mechanical Engineer, Electrical Engineer and Landscape.
-Working with the design team early on in the process enabled the Client to realize a parking variance, provide green building features like rain gardens and bio-swales, while at the same time maximizing density in a SmartGrowth building concept.
+On this mixed-use Part 3 building code project, Islander worked with a multi-discipline team of design consultants, including but not limited to: architect, structural Engineer, mechanical engineer, electrical engineer and landscape.
+Working with the design team early on in the process enabled the client to realize a parking variance, provide green building features like rain gardens and bio-swales, while at the same time maximizing density in a SmartGrowth building concept.